leo-nakayama/lyceum-vault/docs/projects/FOWL.md

+# FOWL - Fully Outsourced Wisdom Linkage

-# What is it?
+## What is it?

-FOWL is my multi-machine lab: g16 (desktop), e14 (laptop), m900 (server), a00(observatory) .
-Focused on Linux automation, backups, observatory (Grafana) as a platform of creative workflows.
-The lab design is based on my concept of "philosophy of systems".
+FOWL is my multi-machine lab: g16 (desktop), e14 (laptop), m900 (server), a00(observatory) that is based on my concept of "philosophy of systems".
+My focus of the architectual design is on Linux automation, backups, observatory (Grafana) as a platform of creative workflows.
+FOWL is based on my concept of "philosophy of systems".

+## What it is not.

+FOWL is not for owl, nor isn't a false owl.

 ## Areas
 - Storage tiers (hot/warm/cold), LVM, rsync/borg
 - Samba + ACLs; remote access; CI/CD for home lab
 - Music stack (LilyPond, Python Euclidean rhythms)
 - DSL module runner (AWS, Python, OpenAI for philosophical modules)
 - Observatory layer (Grafana, home LAN)

 ## Nodes
 - 🐦‍🔥  Observatory
 - 🐔 Storage & Backup
 - 🐧Computation
 - 🦆 Development

 ## Current FOWL Architecture

 | **Layer / Aspect**              | **Role / Function**                                                                                                          | **Host(s)**                      | **Status**    | **Notes**                                                                                                    |